telehash/TMesh/TMesh.md

 * all payloads will be encrypted ciphertext
 * retransmissions and acknowledgements happen at a higher level and are not required in the framing
 * motes are members of a private mesh and only communicate with other verified members
+* chunked encoding is used to serialize variable length packets into fixed transmission frames

 ## Vocabulary